Musée national des beaux-arts du Québec

 The Musée national des beaux-arts du Québec (National Fine Arts Museum of Quebec), abbreviated as MNBAQ, is an art museum in Quebec City, Quebec, Canada.
-The museum is situated in Battlefield Park and is a complex consisting of four buildings.
-Three of the buildings were purpose-built for the museum.
-One building was initially built as a provincial prison before being repurposed for museum use.
+The museum is located in National Battlefields Park and is a complex of four buildings.
+Three of them were purpose-built for the museum and one was originally a provincial prison.

 The institution was opened as the Musée de la province de Québec in 1933.
 The museum was a provincial archives, arts, and natural science museum until 1962, when the natural science collection was removed.
 In the following year, the museum was renamed the Musée du Quebec.
 The provincial archives were relocated from the museum in 1979, leaving the institution with only an arts collection.
 In 2002, the museum was renamed the Musée national des beaux-arts du Québec.

 The collection includes over 40,000 works from the 16th century to the present day.
 The collection primarily includes works that were produced in Quebec, or by a Quebec artist, although it also includes works from other parts of Canada, and the rest of the world.
 The museum is affiliated with the Canadian Museums Association, the Canadian Heritage Information Network, and the Virtual Museum of Canada.